 Taking this kind of active HR management approach to employee experience design—one that reaches across hierarchies and departments—is an effective means for bringing a company’s brand to life.

-As work radically evolves in the 21st century, with software set to disrupt most traditional industries in the next five to ten years, it’s becoming more and more obvious that try as companies might to create engagement with their employees, it is the employees themselves who are the ultimate arbiters of whether or not to engage with their work.
+As work radically evolves in the 21st century, with software set to disrupt most traditional industries in the next five to ten years, it’s becoming more and more obvious that try as companies might to create engagement with their employees, it is the employees who decide whether or not to engage with their work.

 You may now consider yourself experienced.

 For more information on employee experience and its relationship to employee engagement, you might also want to read: